 Then how does reading literary fictions makes us more empathic at work?

 Seeing Things from Other’s Point of View

 People who loves to read fiction usually cultivate the habits of wondering and paying attention to details.
-While for some reasons it makes them considered as over-thinkers because they always trying to see past beyond the logic.
+While for some reasons it makes them considered as over-thinkers because they always trying to see past beyond what-so-called ‘common logic’.
 Yet, when it comes to understanding other’s point of view, it doesn’t have to be a bad habit.

 People who read fictions don’t dispute the value of understanding each situation to the core issues.
-They have the ability to ‘read between the lines’ and are comfortable in understanding the complexities before finally solving it.
+They have the ability to ‘read between the lines’ and are comfortable in understanding the complexities before finally (trying to) solve it.